macsual/docs/docs/deployment-patterns/infrastructure-as-code/index.md

 Finally, you will want to configure your Octopus to support dynamic infrastructure for each of your environments.
 This is accomplished by going to Infrastructure -> Environments and then clicking on the `...` and selecting Edit.

 ![](dynamic-environments.png)

-### Long Living Resources

-In most IaC demos the entire infrastructure, from the SQL Server, to the network, to the Web Server get created on the fly.
-In the real-world having your entire infrastructure spun up and torn down is not feasible.
-For example, if you were using a cloud provider such as Azure or AWS you might have a virtual network configured with a point to point VPN.
-A point to point VPN allows an additional layer of security, you could configure all your testing servers to have no public IP addresses.
-In our experience, tearing down a VPN connection like that is risky (dropping the VPN means you cannot connect to those test VMs anymore), and error prone.
-Firewalls have to be configured just so.

-In addition, it is very unlikely you will want to spin up and down database servers on the fly.
-Especially when it is in a production environment.
-Or, when you are hosting database servers on VMs.

-The point is, you will have long living resources.
-We recommend identifying those resources and isolating them from your IaC when possible.
-For example in Azure you can have virtual networks in one resource group and create a separate resource group as part of your IaC deployments.
-When you want to delete all the IaC resources, you delete the IaC resource group you created as part of your deployment.

-### Databases

-Databases were mentioned in the earlier section, but we wanted to address them again.
-When working through your scenarios consider where that data is coming from.
-If you are building testing sandboxes for feature branches, how will the database be populated?
-Backup and restore?
-Using a third-party tool such as SQL Clone?
-Seed scripts?
-What about using IaC for disaster recovery?
-Will you configure high availability in SQL Server and use a virtual IP address?
-We can't answer those questions for you as we don't know your configuration and requirements.
-We wanted to bring them up now so you can think about them now rather than running into them later.

 ### Naming Conventions